Resources

 Trigger happy

-A Red Flag answer should trigger immediate contact from a subject matter expert who will help the project manager assess and treat the risk.
-A red flag won’t necessarily kill a project.
-As per ISO 31000, it will simply ensure the project gets the governance it deserves.
+A risk evaluation answer should trigger immediate contact from a subject matter expert who will help the project manager assess and treat the risk.
+A red flag won't necessarily kill a project.
+As per ISO 31000, it will simply ensure the risk criteria gets the governance it deserves.

-It is vital people know leaders won’t ‘shoot the messenger’.
-In a good risk management culture, people who trigger red flag alerts should be publicly praised.
+It is vital people know leaders won't ‘shoot the messenger'.
+In a good risk management culture, people who trigger risk evaluation alerts should be publicly praised.
+There are significant benefits of any risk management process and one of them is contributing to a successful overall outcome.

 Embedded

-These questions are so critical to risk assessment, they must be systematised and embedded in the delivery processes of every project – big and small.
+These risk evaluation questions are so critical to risk assessment, they must be systematised and embedded in the delivery processes of every project – big and small.

-The capital project management system or software you are using should also populate the project risk register and log any mitigation actions.
+The management system or software you are using should also populate the risk register and log any mitigation actions developed.

-This allows governance owners line of sight across Red Flag Questions, giving them confidence that the right questions have been asked and risks are being managed and mitigated.
+This allows governance owners line of sight across risk evaluation questions, giving them confidence that the right questions have been asked, that risk assessments are being managed, and subsequently identified risks are mitigated.

-For further information about compounding lessons learned or to have a personalised demonstration of our product, please don’t hesitate to reach out to us.
+For further information about risk evaluation questions or to have a personalised demonstration of our product, please don’t hesitate to reach out to us.

 Related